coalition-of-invisible-colleges/ao-react/API.md

 Using the Gifts panel on the left edge of the screen or the Bird icon in the top left corner of every card, members can give (aka pass, send) cards to each other.

+Cards have the following property allowing them to be passed:

 - `.passed`: An Array of two-element Arrays, the first element containing the memberId of the sender, the second element the recipient.
-That is, .passed[0][0] is the memberId of the first pass currently pending on a card, and passed[0][1] is the recipient of the first pass pending on a card.
-The second pass pending is .passed[1], a similar two-element Array.
+That is, `.passed[0][0]` is the memberId of the first pass currently pending on a card, and `passed[0][1]` is the recipient of the first pass pending on a card.
+The second pass pending is `.passed[1]`, a similar two-element Array.

 Cards that are passed show the list of pending passes on the bird.
 When the card is accepted or rejected by the recipient, the pass is removed.
 This design decision balances respecting the privacy of user history, while also sharing activity in real time within the local community for social purposes.